CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-4.md

 ### Import your data

-The data for this lesson comes from [MoveBank](https://www.movebank.org), an amazing repository of tracking data for animals all over the world.
-The dataset we'll be working with is from a white stork's trip over 303 days from Greece, through the Middle East, to Sub-Saharan Africa, and back.
+The data for this lesson comes from [Movebank](https://www.movebank.org), an amazing repository of tracking data for animals all over the world.
+The dataset we'll be working with is from a white stork's trip over 303 days from Greece through the Middle East to Sub-Saharan Africa and back.

-Copy the following link to import the data into your account.
-Make sure the table name is `academy_torque_stork`.
-The file will take up about 8 MB in your account.
+Copy the link below to import the data into your account.
+Make sure the dataset name is `academy_torque_stork`.
+The file will take up approximately 8MB in your CartoDB account.

 {% highlight html %}
 http://academy.cartodb.com/d/academy_torque_stork.zip
 {% endhighlight %}

+Lastly, update the privacy settings once the dataset is uploaded by clicking on the padlock icon in the upper left corner in the Data View and setting the privacy to 'Public.'

 ### Template

 The HTML template we will be using for this lesson is available in the repository where all Map Academy lessons are stored.

-[Download](/t/03-cartodbjs-ground-up/lesson-4/template.html) (right click and Save As...) the template HTML file or [copy it from here](https://raw.githubusercontent.com/CartoDB/academy/master/t/03-cartodbjs-ground-up/lesson-4/template.html).
+[Download](/t/03-cartodbjs-ground-up/lesson-4/template.html) (right click and Save As...) the template HTML file or [copy it from here](https://raw.githubusercontent.com/CartoDB/academy/master/t/03-cartodbjs-ground-up/lesson-4/template.html) and open it in your preferred text editor.

 ## Getting started